tkim/emsx_api_doc/source/faq.rst

 	Currently, the easiest way to track individual fills is to use the ``//blp/emsx.history`` service using request/response service calls.

+	However, please do not use this as a replacement for the route subscription.
+Anyone constantly calling the history service and abusing the history service will be shut down by Bloomberg.

 	The other option is to use the `route subscription`_ service.
 Each individual fill events will generate a ``UPD_ORDER_ROUTE`` the message, with the applicable changes to the order and route data.

 .. _route subscription: https://emsx-api-doc.readthedocs.io/en/latest/programmable/emsxSubscription.html#description-of-fills-using-route-subscription

+* I do not see the fill information for one of my team member when I call the history service using team name.
+	A UUID's fills are only stored if any of the following criteria are met:

+	1. The user has at least one Export Fill profile in ``EMSI<GO>``, or
+	2. The user belongs to a team that is setup for team fill export, or
+	3. The user is an EMSX API user, i.e., ``EMSS<GO>`` internal settings show "Enable EMSX API" to be true.

+	If the above criteria are not met, there will be no fills data history service can call to export.

 * How do I route a complete basket?
 	The term basket here is defined as a way to send the entire group of order into a single basket to a